Hermann Kallenbach: As a Zionist

 Kallenbach planned to accompany Gandhi to India in 1914, but with the outbreak of World War I, he was interned as an enemy alien at detention camps and shifted to the Isle of Man as a prisoner of war from 1915 until 1917.
 After the war he returned to South Africa, where he resumed his work as an architect and continued to correspond with Gandhi.
-The rise of Nazism and Hitler's anti-Semitic propaganda shocked Kallenbach into a rediscovery of his Jewish roots.
+The rise of Nazism and Hitler's antisemitic propaganda shocked Kallenbach into a rediscovery of his Jewish roots.
 He became a Zionist and served on the Executive Board of the South African Zionist Federation and planned to settle in Palestine ("Ereẓ Israel" in Hebrew).
 He wanted society there to involve no state, military, or industry, in order to avoid colonialism through Zionist settlements.
 At the request of Moshe Shertok (Sharett), Kallenbach visited Gandhi in May 1937 to enlist his sympathy and support for Zionism.
 The architect once again became a simple man, participating in all the activities of Gandhi's ashram life.
-Kallenbach wrote, "I join the whole programme. ...
+Kallenbach wrote, "I join the whole programme....
 It is 'almost' as the old joint life, as if the 23 years, with all the events that affected millions of people, had disappeared."
 Kallenbach disagreed with Gandhi over Zionism and the need to violently resist Hitler.
 Nevertheless, Kallenbach continued his deep friendship with Gandhi, visiting him again in 1939.